Let’s take a look at the main

 inconsistency in reliability across individual sites, although the service

-- Complexity: grids are complicated to build and use, and currently users require some level of expertise. - Commercial: grids are generally only available for not-for-profit work, and for proof of concept in the commercial sphere |
+itself is always available. - Complexity: grids are complicated to build and use, and currently users require some level of expertise. - Commercial: grids are generally only available for not-for-profit work, and for proof of concept in the commercial sphere |

 - Generality: clouds do not